 My husband washed an expensive white towel with a deep red border around it in hot water.
 My towel is now pink.
 He showed it to me and I did not dry it.
-I have tried soaking it in Tide and laundry soap with Oxi and it's still the same.
-I have no clue what to do?

 It might be too late to save your towel.
 An option is that you can bleach the towel white.
 Sorry...

 In the 70s when I used to sew, I was advised to wash colored cotton and blend fabrics in cold water with vinegar, then dry on hot before cutting out a pattern.

 Nowadays, after purchase, if an item has the potential to bleed, I wash in cold with vinegar and dry (not necessarily hi heat) to set the dye.
 Since color catchers were introduced, I now use those after the initial wash and dry with items that might bleed.

 I wish you the best of luck.

 Use RIT dye/color removal for this, or buy pure oxyclean to remove the bleeding color!